lfe/lfe.github.io/content/_index.md

 Core Erlang Foundation
 '''
 content = '''
-All the benefits of Erlang with non of the Prolog:
+All the benefits of Erlang with none of the Prolog:
 * No global data
 * No mutable data
 * Pattern matching and guards